-The OTP shall employ or contract with a pharmacist or dispensing physician to assure that any prescription medication dispensed on-site meets the requirements of applicable state statutes and regulations.
-The pharmacist or dispensing physician shall have a current, valid unrestricted license to practice in the state of Louisiana and provide the following services:
+The OTP must employ or contract with a pharmacist or dispensing physician to assure that any prescription medication dispensed on-site meets the requirements of applicable state statutes and regulations.
+The pharmacist or dispensing physician must have a current, valid unrestricted license to practice in the state of Louisiana and provide the following services:

-- Dispense all medications; - Work collaboratively with the Medical Director to decrease the dose to accomplish gradual, but complete withdrawal, only when requested by the member;

-- Contribute to the development of the initial treatment plan; - Contribute to the documentation for the treatment plan review every 90 days in the first two years of treatment; and - Document response to treatment in progress notes at least every 30 days.
+- 1. Dispense all medications; - 2.
+Work collaboratively with the Medical Director to decrease the dose to accomplish gradual, but complete withdrawal, only when requested by the member; - 3.
+Contribute to the development of the initial treatment plan; - 4.
+Contribute to the documentation for the treatment plan review every 90 days in the first two years of treatment; and - 5.
+Document response to treatment in progress notes at least every 30 days.